globulus/simi/README.md

 * An *iterable* is an object that has the method *iterate()*, which returns an iterator.
 By convention, every invocation of that method should produce a new iterator, pointing at the start of the iterable object.

 Virtually everything in Šimi is iterable:
-1. The $Number class has methods times(), to() and downto(), which return Ranges (which are iterable).
+1. The Number class has methods times(), to() and downto(), which return Ranges (which are iterable).
-2. The $String class exposes a native iterator which goes over the characters of the string.
+2. The String class exposes a native iterator which goes over the characters of the string.
-3. The $Object class exposes a native iterator that works returns values for arrays, and keys for objects.
+3. The Object class exposes a native iterator that works returns values for arrays, and keys for objects.
 There's also a native enumerate() method, that returns an array of \[key = ..., value = ...] objects for each key and value in the object.
 4. Classes may choose to implement their own iterators, as can be seen in the Stdlib Range class.

 #### break and continue